doferet/ft_irc/new_irc/README.md

-*This project has been created as part of the 42 curriculum by doferet*
+*This project has been created as part of the 42 curriculum by doferet, asritz, tronguye*

 # Ft_IRC, Internet Relay Chat